caml-lab/research/arxiveri/README.md

 Please be aware that we are not responsible for the cost you will incur.

 ## Preparation
-### 0. Fork or download this repository
+### 1. Fork or download this repository.
+The arXiVeri benchmark is included in the `dataset` directory.

-### 1. Set your API keys in your .bashrc file or your corresponding configuration file for your shell.
+### 2. Set your API keys in your .bashrc file or your corresponding configuration file for your shell.
 ```shell
 export OPENAI_API_KEY={YOUR_OPENAI_API_KEY}
 export COHERE_API_KEY={COHERE_API_KEY}  # production-key